 We want to assure you that MASH has a strong plan in place around Coronavirus (COVID-19) which includes keeping our tamariki, families and staff safe.
 We will continue to update you as information comes to hand.

 Effective communication relies upon us having your up-to-date contact details.
-Please take this opportunity to update your mobile number and/or email address on your AIMY profile.
-You can do this by logging in to your AIMY parent dashboard:
+Please take this opportunity to update your information in your Enrolmy profile.
+You can do this by logging in to your Enrolmy parent dashboard:

 How is COVID-19 spread?

 Health experts are still learning more about the spread.
 Currently it’s thought the virus is spread through respiratory droplets made when people with the virus cough, sneeze or talk.
 Droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs of people who are in close contact with one another (within about 2 metres).
 The virus can also spread when a person touches a surface that has the novel coronavirus on it and then touches their own mouth, eyes, or nose.

 The most important thing we can do right now is plan and prepare.

 At MASH we will be taking the following steps to help prepare for cases of COVID-19 in all of our programme's, as well as more widespread community transmission, during which educational/childcare facility closures might be recommended or required by the Ministry of Health.

 How MASH can help to prevent widespread illness:

 If we have a case of COVID-19 in our programme community.
 What should we do?